-B's opt-out behavior is almost identical to that in the High-Benefits treatment with optout rates converging to 60% from above with an initial opt-out rate of 85%.
+B's opt-out behavior is almost identical to that in the High-Benefits treatment with opt-out rates converging to 60% from above with an initial opt-out rate of 85%.
 The average opt-out rate of 64.0% in the Low-Fine treatment is not significantly different to the average opt-out rate of 64.6% in the High-Benefits treatment.
 S's opt-out rate of 3.5% is also not significantly different to the opt-out rate in the High-Benefits treatment.
-B's who retain the mechanism have an average return of 59.1 while B's who opt out of the mechanism have an average return of 59.1 while B's who retain the mechanism is due primarily to maximal lies and generous offers which transfer surplus to S.
+B's who retain the mechanism have an average return of 59.1 while B's who opt out of the mechanism have an average return of 74.1.
+This loss of profit from B's who retain the mechanism is due primarily to maximal lies and generous offers which transfer surplus to S.